yeokm1/dosllam2/README.md

 ## dosllam2

-This is the modified version [llama2.c](https://github.com/karpathy/llama2.c) ported to run on 32-bit capable DOS machines.
+This is the modified version of [llama2.c](https://github.com/karpathy/llama2.c) ported to run on 32-bit capable DOS machines.

 <img src="images\dosllam2-usage.jpg" width="500">